arista-eosplus/ansible-eos-ipv4/test/arista-ansible-role-test/README.md

     changes as part of the role repo before pushing the changes to the framework repo)
-  * To push the changes to the framework repo, enter the following command at the root of the role repo
+  * To push the changes to the framework repo, enter the following command at the root of the role repo, where `<branch>` is the name of a branch on the framework repo where the changes will be pushed.
+This branch will be created if it does not exist.

         git subtree push --prefix=test/arista-ansible-role-test --squash role-test <branch>

-    where `<branch>` is the name of a branch on the framework repo where the changes will be pushed.
-This branch will be created if it does not exist.
   * Make a pull request for the changes by visiting the [framework repo website] (https://github.com/arista-eosplus/arista-ansible-role-test.git).
 There you may create a new pull request for the branch you pushed the changes to.